 If you find that your skin is not responding well and you sense it’s due to the oils that might not be thoroughly removed from your skin, you can always use a gentle cleanser after oil cleansing to ensure you are removing all oil.
 This is a common extra step in Korean skin care.

 The oil cleansing method works beautifully for my skin.
 The feel of my skin after cleansing is like none other.
 My skin was so out of balance when I started OCM that it was rough, dry and patchy but with bumps.
 A few days into oil cleansing I could already feel the results.

 When I first heard of oil cleansing I was daunted.
 I thought, “No way do I have time to do this “ritual”.
 It’s going to take too much time and effort”.
 I put it in my back pocket and moved on.

 Then, the allergy bumps showed up again right next to the dry patches and blackheads.
 I knew if I was going to claim to be a “skin care guru” I had to figure out my own skin.
 So, I gave oil cleansing a try and I haven’t looked back since.

 I whipped up a batch of coconut oil with a bit of castor oil and off I went.
-I’ve never looked back.
-However, these days I like to nix the coconut oil and have acquired several different oil cleanser recipes anywhere from 2 ingredient recipes to 7+ ingredients!
+However, these days I like to nix the coconut oil and have acquired several different oil cleanser recipes that have anywhere from 2 ingredients to 7+ ingredients!

 Oil Cleanser Recipes: